Stinger34/MowerManager/LXC.md

 # If copying from host:
 # sudo lxc file push /path/to/your/app/ mower-app/opt/mower-app/ -r

-# If cloning from repository:
+# If cloning from repository (NOTE: the "." is important - clones into current directory):
 # git clone <your-repo-url> .
+#
+# IMPORTANT: Do NOT run "git clone <repo-url>" without the "."
+# That would create a subdirectory and break the paths!

 # Install dependencies
 npm ci